gabrielsoltz/metahub/README.md

 ## Description

-**MetaHub** is a command line utility for investigating [AWS Security Hub](https://aws.amazon.com/security-hub) findings.
-Using **MetaHub**, you can rely on [AWS Security Hub](https://aws.amazon.com/security-hub) and your already favorite [integrated scanners](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-partner-providers.html) as a source of the non-context findings to then add what is missing from your environments and connect your findings with the big-picture.
+**MetaHub** is a command line utility for [AWS Security Hub](https://aws.amazon.com/security-hub).
+Using **MetaHub**, you can perform your investigations on top no matter what amount of product sources, standards, checks, or findings you have for identifying real and false positives, grouping related findings, and enriching them with data about your context.

-**MetaHub** provides you with a framework to do this investigation with the help of **MetaChecks** and **MetaTags** (YOUR context). **MetaChecks** are provided for some resource types as part of the tool.
-Still, you can add your custom checks or connect to another specific tooling, like Nmap, to enrich your investigation even more and automate those outputs.
+**MetaHub** provides you with a framework to do this investigation with the help of **MetaChecks** and **MetaTags** (**your** context). **MetaChecks** are provided for some resource types as part of the tool.
+Still, you can add your custom checks or connect to another specific tooling, like Nmap, to further enrich your investigation and automate those outputs. **MetaTags** are a way to fetch all tags that are associated with the affected resources you are investigating.

 **MetaHub** aggregates by affected resources the information to focus on fixing the real problem, not the findings themselves.